Fraternity & Sorority Life Housing Policies

 - Work completed by Housing Services will be billed to the chapter.

 Alterations to House

-- Signage on the exterior of the building is limited to one large set of letters for both Greek areas, and one small coat of arms for the Greek Quad, all of which must be approved by SLICE and Housing Services.
+- Signage on the exterior of the building is limited to one large set of letters for both fraternity and sorority life areas, and one small coat of arms for the Greek Quad, all of which must be approved by SLICE and Housing Services.